wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 suite passed without modification.

 The last piece of the puzzle was a text editor.
-For work I use a mix of [Zed] and [Rust Rover].
+For work I use a mix of [Zed] and [Rust Rover] \(although now that [Zed has debugger support][zed-debug] Rust Rover's days may be numbered).
 I have previously got Rust Rover running on Chimera, but when I tried again it failed to start with an `IOException`.

-Zed used to be packaged for Chimera, but it started depending on the `livekit` crate, which downloads a pre-compiled `libwebrtc` in `build.rs`.
+I turned my attention to Zed.
+Zed used to be packaged for Chimera, but it started depending on the `livekit` crate, which downloads a pre-compiled `libwebrtc.so` in `build.rs`.
 Unsurprisingly this pre-built library does not work on Chimera, and the [Zed project are unwilling to make LiveKit optional][livekit].
 The Zed project in general is extremely [free-and-easy with downloading pre-compiled binaries][zed-binaries] (that don't run on Chimera), and despite this being raised, acknowledged, and work started in October 2024 it remains unresolved as of 29 Jun 2025.

-Fortunately Zed is open-source, and Chimera community member [pj has a fork of Zed][pj-zed] that strips it down and makes it buildable on Chimera.
+Fortunately Zed is open-source, and Chimera community member [pj has a fork][pj-zed] that strips it down and makes it buildable on Chimera.
 He also resurrected the [cports package][zed-cports].
 I built this and my editor situation was solved.
 I could also fall back to Neovim if needed too.

 Four other programs that are important to my workflow are [1Password], [Obsidian], [Signal], and [Beyond Compare].
 1Password, Obsidian, and Signal were readily installed via [Flatpak] packages on [Flathub].
 For Beyond Compare I set up a [Distrobox] Arch Linux container.
-This worked great whenever I needed to call upon BCs merge conflict resolution abilities:
+This worked great, whenever I needed to call upon Beyond Compare's merge conflict resolution abilities I ran:
 `distrobox enter arch -- git mergetool`.

 After confirming that the webcam worked in Signal (we do meetings in Signal) I